TeamRizu/outfox-wiki/content/user-guide/games/gddm.md

 ## Health Bar

-The concept of a health bar is not used within this mode, the player is scored on accuracy and combo.
+The concept of a health bar is not used within this mode, the player is scored on accuracy and judgement timings.
+Combo is included, but not something most players care about.

 ## Modding